matheusarauj/myVanillaPiano/README.md

 # myVanillaPiano
-a single piano made in javascript
+a single piano made in javascript. or almost that